-At the same time, made-up words such as “leisure management” are often stored for the placement check, for which there may actually be placements, but for which the keywords have no relation to what visitors are actually looking for.
+At the same time, made-up words such as “leisure management” are often stored for the placement check, for which there may actually be rankings, but for which the keywords have no relation to what visitors are actually looking for.
 This can also be seen from the fact that some SERPBOT users do not even enter search volumes for their keywords.
 He doesn’t know her.

 This article should therefore serve as a guide for developing a website that really attracts visitors and can be subjected to a meaningful ranking check.

 If you’ve already started your website you will have a clear picture of what your site wants to focus on in terms of content.
 You just continue to build on this.
 Your website can now evolve in the direction that will bring you visitors.

 If you don’t have a clear idea of your website yet, you can even align it with what people are looking for right from the start.
 Then this is your starting point, that’s no problem at all.

 Example: “My site is about dogs.
 I am good at training dogs.
 Maybe I can still teach others something.”

 For the thematic orientation identified in step 1, you now think of a few so-called “seed keywords”, i.e. search terms that should be used as a starting point (seeds) for your further research.
 They should be thematically related, but do not yet have to correspond to what people are looking for.
 This is only relevant in step 3.
 We’re not there yet.

 We are talking about terms that come to mind first in a very general sense.
 Those that you may have already entered (a little prematurely) in the SERPBOT for testing without there being any rankings for you.
 But for this step 2 they play a role first.